-- Targets Canadian recreational and European medical cannabis markets
+- Targeting Canadian recreational and European medical cannabis markets

-AgraFlora Organics International Inc (CSE:AGRA) (OCTMKTS:AGFAF) grows, distributes and markets premium cannabis and cannabis-infused products.
+Agra Ventures Ltd. (CSE:AGRA, OTC:AGFAF) - which changed its name from AgraFlora Organics International Inc on July 28, 2021 - grows, distributes, and markets premium cannabis and cannabis-infused products.

-Its strategy is two-pronged - supply the Canadian recreational market with high-potency flower and edible products, while serving the European medical cannabis market.
+Its strategy is two-pronged - to supply the Canadian recreational market with high-potency flower products, while serving the European medical cannabis market.

-The company is also in a joint venture with Propagation Services Canada Inc (PSC), which operates a 2.2 million-square-foot greenhouse complex in Delta, British Columbia.
+The company is in a joint venture with Propagation Services Canada Inc (PSC), which operates a 2.2 million-square-foot greenhouse complex in Delta, British Columbia.
 The company has both an industrial hemp license and a standard cultivation license from Health Canada.
-Agraflora holds a 70% stake in PSC.
+Agra holds a 70% stake in PSC.

 As for its products, the company has seven brands that reflect the wide diversity of uses among consumers: Canutra Naturals (skincare), Edibles and Infusions (gummies), Howlbrands (CBD sports performance), Whole Hemp Health (lotions and oils), Eurasia Infused Cosmetics (CBD), True Focus (THC spray bottle), Potluck (cannabinoid-infused carbonated beverages) and Sports Cap (dispensing-cap technology).